 Women’s Spirituality Club

-Most of us will start 2011 with resolutions that won't last.
-One group of women has committed to one goal for the entire year and will hold each other accountable with weekly meetings.
+Most of us will start the new year with resolutions that won't last.
+One group of women commits to one goal for the entire year and will hold each other accountable with weekly meetings.
 It's not AA or a weight loss support group.
 Kim Riemland takes us inside Evening Dialogue.

 (Locator: Ridgewood, New Jersey)